Anomaly

 His motions of getting into the Civic are practised — an old friend had once told him.
 He has not spoken to her in a year.
 The annual reunion meals suffice to carry forward a friendship whose origins trace back several phases of both of their lives.
 They care, but there are other people for more frequent company.
 He has a theory: it helps that neither of them seeks out the other outside of this.
 With his hand on the wheel, he leans into the word ‘practised’.
 There is a firmness to it.

-Aru is up, as she nearly always is, when he walks in. thin bracket of warm light under their bedroom door signals that she’s in bed watching a show.
+Aru is up, as she nearly always is, when he walks in.
+The thin bracket of warm light under their bedroom door signals that she’s in bed watching a show.
 Lately, it’s been a docu-series about competitive cheerleading.
 She watches with earphones in so that their daughter isn’t tipped off to more exciting ongoing activities than sleep.
 He is accustomed to this period of quiet that the asleep and the silent allow him.

 This may change someday when one or both of their parents need it to.
 Recently, he had written a small news item of a retired couple who’d led successful plantation drives in their neighbourhood and taught other residents how to grow and harvest easy vegetables in their balconies.
 They’d refused a phone interview, insisting on showing him the progress of the saplings they’d planted over the last five years.
 Inside their house, drinking water from a steel tumbler, he had looked for signs of other relatives.
 “Everyone wants to know if we have children,” said the wife, “our daughter lives in Pune.
 We are independent for now, we are happy.”
 It lightened the unease he had felt at what he’d interpreted as an anomalous aloneness in the world.